Please view these information tabs to learn about the movement 1161-853 and other 1161 Hermle grandfather clock movements

 This clock movement takes three clock weights to run.
 The weights should be close to 8 or 10lbs, and does not have to be exact.
 Even though it does not have to be the exact weight, here is the exact weight specification from the factory.
 If the pendulum bob is less than 8 1/2 inches wide, it will take two at 7.7LBS and one at 9.9LBS.
 If the pendulum bob is 8 1/2 inches in diameter or larger, it takes two weights at 9.9LBS and one at 7.7LBS.
 Often they will have a 10 1/2 inch bob with the two at 7.7 and one at 9.9 and the customer says it ran 30 years like that.

 Weight PlacementThe placement for the clock weights on this series is the following.
 The heavy weight will go on your right as you face the clock if one heavy and two light.
-If you have two heavy weights and one light weight, the light one will go on your left as you face the clock.
+If there is two heavy weights and one light weight, the light one will go on your left as you face the clock.
 So what this means is the middle time train weight is variable light or heavy depending on pendulum bob diameter.

 1161 Hermle Clock Movement Songs

 This is a triple chime unit that plays out a melody on the quarter hours and then on the top of the hour it will strike out whatever times the hour is.
-The songs this one plays are your choice of the following.
+The songs this one plays choice of the following.
 Westminster, Saint Micheal, or Wittington and also a silent option.
 For an additional cost is it able to have an auto night shut off switch (ANSO), this will make the clock quiet from 10pm to 7am on its own without your intervention.

 Hermle Clock Movement Identification